Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

      - A string that indicates the *Style* to be used to display the Attribute.

        (Optional)

+   * - ExcludeAssocations
+     - A boolean indicating (if set to true) that the Attribute's associations (if specified) should not be displayed.

+       (Optional) – default is false

 Here in an example UI of an Associations View.